arturonline/docs/php/Laravel/new/language.md

 }
 ```

-## Create a nuew middleware with this code
+## Create a new middleware with this code

 ```php
 namespace App\Http\Middleware;